What to expect

 Our services typically run an hour; sometimes a little longer if we have a special mission presentation or on those days when one of the sacraments (baptism or communion) is shared.
 Our hope is that the time will fly by as we seek to share quality time together.

 Our worship is a blend of traditional and contemporary.
 From September through early June, our traditional choir assists in leading worship twice a month, while our hand bell choir and praise band provide music monthly.
 Accompaniment: Sometimes it’s organ, sometimes piano, while other times guitar music is used for leading worship.

 During the school year nursery care for infants through preschool is available.
 Children in kindergarten through elementary school begin worship with their families, have a children’s time during the service and then leave for Sunday School.
 They rejoin their families following worship.
 During the summer, the nursery room is available for parents but is not staffed.

-We have a LOGOS ministry program during the school year for children as well as vacation bible school in the summer.
+We have a LOGOS ministry program which meets weekly on Wednesday evenings during the school year for children in the 2nd grade through high school.
+A traditional vacation bible school for youngsters meets for one session in the summer.